Do you believe gymnastics is good for the heart?

 At Barron, we teach our students the names of different muscle groups, how we use them, and how they help us to accomplish and perfect skills by making them stronger.
 Just as these exercises strengthen other muscles in their bodies, it helps their heart muscles become more efficient and better able to pump blood throughout their bodies.
 This means that the heart pushes out more blood with each beat, allowing it to beat slower and keep blood pressure under control.

-Signing your child up for gymnastics is one of the greatest gifts of love that you could give them!
-Our hearts FLIP for gymnastics!
+Signing your child up for Martial Arts is one of the greatest gifts of love that you could give them!
+Our hearts FLIP for Martial Arts!